zulip/zulip/docs/dev-overview.md

 These options only support Linux.

-An alternative option if you have poor network connectivity is to rent a cloud server and install the Zulip dev environment for remote use.
+An alternative option if you have poor network connectivity is to rent a cloud server and install the Zulip development environment for remote use.
 See [next section][self-install-remote] for details.

 ## Installing remotely

-The Zulip dev environment works well on remote virtual machines.
+The Zulip development environment works well on remote virtual machines.
 This can be a good alternative for those with poor network connectivity or who have limited storage/memory on their local machines.

-We recommend giving the Zulip dev environment its **own virtual machine**, running **Ubuntu 14.04 or 16.04**, with at least **2GB of memory**.
+We recommend giving the Zulip development environment its **own virtual machine**, running **Ubuntu 14.04 or 16.04**, with at least **2GB of memory**.

-If Zulip dev will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
+If the Zulip development environment will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
 Otherwise, we recommend the [Vagrant][install-vagrant] method so you can easily uninstall if you need to.

 If you wan to run a non-Ubuntu distribution, follow the [generic Linux directions][install-generic].